StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 /// admonition | Advantages of Built-in Iteration
     type: tip

-- **Simplicity**: Built-in mechanisms like brace expansion and C-style `for` loops are native to Bash, providing a straightforward and efficient way to iterate over sequences.
+- **Simplicity**: Built-in mechanisms like brace expansion and C-style `for` loops are native to Bash and provide a straightforward, efficient way to iterate over sequences.
-- **Reduced Dependencies**: Utilizing built-in features minimizes external dependencies, enhancing script reliability and maintainability.
+- **Reduced Dependencies**: Built-in features minimize external dependencies, improving script reliability and maintainability.

 ///